Updated on November 1, 2022

 In the United States, Election Day is held on the Tuesday after the first Monday in November.
 This means Election Day can occur between November 2 and November 8.

 Like in other media, comics and animation have featured election-centric storylines.
-Here’s a list of some noteworthy ones.
+Here’s a list of some noteworthy Election Day (and election) references in cartoons.

 The 1972 special “You’re Not Elected, Charlie Brown” sees Linus running for class president, in a remake of a 1960s comic strip storyline.
 Charlie Brown, Lucy, and Snoopy all work as part of Linus’ campaign staff.
 Typical “Peanuts” hijinks, of course, ensue.